Debt ceiling talks teeter on the brink, as lawmakers leave town for weekend without a deal

 Failure to raise the nation's debt ceiling, now at $31 trillion, to pay America's already incurred bills would risk a potentially chaotic federal default.
 Anxious retirees and social service groups are among those already making default contingency plans.

-Even if negotiators strike a deal in coming days, McCarthy has promised lawmakers he will abide by the rule to post any bill for 72 hours before voting — now likely Tuesday or even Wednesday.
-The Democratic-held Senate has vowed to move quickly to send the package to Biden’s desk, right before next Thursday's possible deadline.
+Even if negotiators strike a deal, McCarthy promised lawmakers he will abide by the rule to post any bill for 72 hours before voting — now likely Tuesday or even Wednesday.
+The Democratic-held Senate vowed to move quickly to send the package to Biden's desk, right before next Thursday's possible deadline.

 Pushing a debt ceiling increase to the last minute is not uncommon for Congress, but it leaves little room for error in a volatile political environment.
 Both Democrats and Republicans will be needed to pass the final package in the split Congress.

-“We still have a ways to go,” said top Republican negotiator Rep. Garret Graves of Louisiana as he juggled leading a Capitol tour for players and supporters of the championship Louisiana State University women's basketball team.
+"We still have a ways to go," top Republican negotiator Rep. Garret Graves of Louisiana said.

-The contours of a deal have been within reach for days, but Republicans are unsatisfied as they press the White House team for more.

 In one potential development, Republicans may be easing their demand to boost defense spending, instead offering to keep it at levels the Biden administration proposed, according to one person familiar with the talks and granted anonymity to discuss them.